eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_wan_tcp/ds_wan_tcp.rst

 Create the Docker compose file
 ------------------------------

-Once the XML configuration files have been included in the workspace, also include the following ``Dockerfile``.
+Once the XML configuration files have been included in the workspace, create a new file named ``Dockerfile`` and paste the following code.
-It configures a new docker image based on `ROS2 Humble <https://docs.ros.org/en/humble/index.html>`_, including some dependencies and the recently created XML configuration files.
+It contains the required commands to assemble a docker image based on `ROS2 Humble <https://docs.ros.org/en/humble/index.html>`_.
+That includes some dependencies, and the recently created XML configuration files.

 .. literalinclude:: /../code/ds_wan_tcp_tutorial/Dockerfile
     :language: Dockerfile